 Infliximab for injection has been associated with hypersensitivity reactions that vary in their time of onset.
-Hypersensitivity reactions, which include urticaria, dyspnea, and/or bronchospasm, laryngeal edema, pharyngeal edema and hypotension, have occurred during or within 2 hours of infliximab for injection infusion.
+Hypersensitivity reactions, which include urticaria, dyspnea, and/or bronchospasm, laryngeal edema and hypotension, have occurred during or within 2 hours of infliximab for injection infusion.
 However, in some cases, serum sickness-like reactions have been observed in Crohn's disease and rheumatoid arthritis patients 3 to 12 days after infliximab for injection therapy was reinstituted following an extended period without infliximab for injection treatment.
 Symptoms associated with these reactions include fever, rash, headache, sore throat, myalgias, polyarthralgias, hand and facial edema and/or dysphagia.
-These reactions were associated with marked increase in antibodies to infliximab for injection, loss of detectable serum concentrations of infliximab for injections.
-Medications for the treatment of hypersensitivity reactions (e.g., acetaminophen, antihistamines, corticosteroids and/or epinephrine) should be available for immediate use in the event of a reaction (see 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions).
+These reactions were associated with marked increase in antibodies to infliximab, loss of detectable serum concentrations of infliximab, and possible loss of drug efficacy.
+Inflectra® should be discontinued for severe reactions.
+Medications for the treatment of hypersensitivity reactions (e.g., acetaminophen, antihistamines, corticosteroids and/or epinephrine) should be available for immediate use in the event of a reaction (see 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions).

 During clinical trials, infliximab for injection was sometimes readministered within 14 weeks following the last infusion.
-After a drug free interval of 15 weeks to 2 years, the risk of delayed hypersensitivity following readministration has not been accurately determined (see 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions, Delayed hypersensitivity/Reactions following readministration of infliximab for injection).
+After a drug free interval of 15 weeks to 2 years, the risk of delayed hypersensitivity following readministration has not been accurately determined (see 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions, Delayed hypersensitivity/Reactions following readministration of infliximab for injection).

-Infusion reactions following readministration of infliximab for injection:
+Infusion reactions following readministration of infliximab for injection

 In a rheumatoid arthritis clinical trial where subjects were receiving low dose methotrexate and in a psoriasis clinical trial, a 3-dose induction of infliximab for injection after a period of no treatment resulted in a higher incidence of serious and severe infusion reactions during the reinduction regimen than had been observed in rheumatoid arthritis, psoriasis and Crohn's disease trials in which a period of no drug treatment was followed by regular maintenance therapy without reinduction.
 Most of these reactions occurred during the second reinduction infusion at Week 2.
 The serious infusion reactions included anaphylaxis, urticaria, facial edema, chills and itching.
-Retreatment with a reinduction regimen after a period of no treatment is not recommended (see 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions, Infusion Reactions following readministration of infliximab for injection).
+Retreatment with a reinduction regimen after a period of no treatment is not recommended (see 8.2 Clinical Trial Adverse Reactions, Infusion-related Reactions, Infusion Reactions following readministration of infliximab for injection).

-The Ixifi Patient Assistance Program (PfizerFlex[TM]) facilitates the administration of Ixifi.
-Clinics are staffed by qualified healthcare professionals specially trained in the administration of Ixifi infusions and are available across Canada.
-Information about the Ixifi Patient Assistance Program (PfizerFlex[TM]) can be obtained by calling 1-855-935-3539.
+The Inflectra patient assistance program (PfizerFlex[TM]) facilitates the administration of Inflectra[®].
+The Inflectra patient assistance program (PfizerFlex[TM]) clinics are staffed by qualified health professionals specially trained in the administration of Inflectra[®] infusions and are available across Canada.
+Information about the Inflectra patient assistance program (PfizerFlex[TM]) can be obtained by calling 1-855-935-3539.